doximity/vital/README.md

 - Vital is a reverse approach to "everything and the kitchen sink" CSS frameworks.
 - Built with Sass and Slim for readability and maintainability.
 - No ridiculous amounts of classes or nesting.
-No excessively burried code.
+No excessively buried code.
 - Written almost entirely in em values, allowing for easy and consistent scaling.
 - Small, just 31KB (8KB gzipped) total size.
   - CSS: 22KB (6KB gzipped)
   - Font Icons: 9KB (2KB per file)
-  - Javascripts: 0KB (none)
+  - JavaScripts: 0KB (none)

 ## Setup / Installation